Stancraft23/Stancraft23/README.md

 <!---
 Stancraft23/Stancraft23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your Mahogany

---->
-visit us @ Aipark Court ; West Mahogany Road - MahoganyPark ; MahoganyLane &Anchor CDA,ID
+- MahoganyPark ; MahoganyLane CDA Idaho